Marengo County Emergency Communications District

 Q. If I call 911 can they give me more information on the weather?

 A. NO!
-Our dispatchers do not receive any reports that are not put out to all citizens.
-These alerts can be received by a having
+Our dispatchers do not receive any reports / information that is not available to all citizens.
+These alerts can be received by a having NOAA weather radio, Weather apps, tv/radio, on Facebook at National Weather Service Birmingham or Marengo County E-911.

 ___________________________________________________________________________________________________________________